Jimmy Hendren

-James Hendren is an Australian rugby union player who plays as a fullback for the in the Super Rugby.
+James Hendren (born 22 January 2003), known as Jimmy Hendren, is an Australian rugby union player who plays as a fullback for the in the Super Rugby.
 Hendren has also played on the wing.

 Early career

-Hendren was educated at St Joseph's College, Hunters Hill.
+Hendren was born in Sydney, New South Wales, Australia and educated at St Joseph's College, Hunters Hill.
 While at school he was selected in the 2019 "NSW I U16 Gen Blue" squad, a training program with the New South Wales Waratahs.
 In 2021 Hendren began playing for the senior Randwick squad in Sydney's Shute Shield competition, and was also selected in the "NSW II Gen Blue U18s" squad.

 In late 2023 The Daily Telegraph reported that Hendren had been in the system, with Australian rugby website Rugby News reporting in 2024 that the were keen to hold on to him after his significant performances in the Shute Shield and interest from New Zealand's National Provincial Championship (NPC).
 The website stated: "Hendren has been involved in the Waratahs' program for the past two seasons and Rugby News understands they want to hold onto him and see him as a long-term investment."

 In 2023 Hendren was selected in the Australian under-20s wider training squad ahead of the 2023 World Rugby U20 Championship.
 He was later cut from the squad due to injury.